 As a prototype module, the Weather Impacts team has developed a Vehicle Overturning Model that aims at forecasting the risk of disruption to the road network due to high winds.

+Rutger has worked extensively on climate impacts, hydrology and natural hazards such as floods and droughts.
+He has been involved in the ISI-MIP (ISI-MIP) from the start and is currently co-coordinator global water sector for the second phase (2013-2017).
+Before moving to Weather Science in 2013 he worked at the Met Office Hadley Centre for Climate Science and Services on a range of projects involving the land surface model Joint UK Land Environment Simulator (JULES).
 Before joining the Met Office in 2009, Rutger worked for three years at the Joint Research Centre of the European Commission (JRC) in Ispra, Italy.
 Here he studied the impact of climate change on river floods and streamflow droughts at European scale.
-Before that, he worked as a post-doc at the University of Utrecht in the Netherlands in the European FP5 project Global Change Vulnerabilities in the Barents Region: Linking Arctic Natural Resources, Climate Change and Economies (BALANCE) in which he was modelling freshwater discharge in the Barents Sea Region.
-Rutger obtained his PhD from the same university with a study on climate impacts on sub-Arctic hydrology.
+Between 2002 and 2005 he worked as a post-doc at the University of Utrecht in the Netherlands in the European FP5 project Global Change Vulnerabilities in the Barents Region: Linking Arctic Natural Resources, Climate Change and Economies (BALANCE) in which he was modelling freshwater discharge in the Barents Sea Region.
+In 2002 Rutger obtained his PhD from the same university with a study on climate impacts on sub-Arctic hydrology.